 - Luggage gets lost all the time, so if you intend to check in your suitcase, make sure to pack a few essentials in your carry-on as well.

-How to plan a trip: Round up
+How to plan your own vacation: Wrap up